 People with vestibular disorders often become more dependent on their eyes for balance.
 As a result, any problems with vision will exacerbate vestibular problems and add to the energy drain.
 Make sure to have your eyes checked regularly.
-If you believe vision issues are contributing to your vestibular problems consider seeing a behavioral optometrist, even if your vision is fine.
+If you VESTIBULAR DISORDERS ASSOCIATION vestibular.org believe vision issues are contributing to your vestibular problems consider seeing a behavioral optometrist, even if your vision is fine.
 Also, any sleep difficulty (e.g. insomnia, sleep apnea etc.) that prevents a restful, restorative night sleep should be investigated.